antithesishq/etcd-test-composer/README.md

 ## SDK Usage

-This repository includes the use of Antithesis's Python SDK, to do the following:
+This repository includes the use of Antithesis's Python SDK to do the following:

 ### setupComplete